DockerExpert/docker-lock/README.md

 * `docker lock verify --help`

 Where sensical, `docker lock generate` records flags in the output lockfile, so `docker lock verify` can be run without flags.
 However, there are a few flags that exist globally, such as `-o` to specify a different path/name for the lockfile.

+# Coming soon
+* `docker lock rewrite` to rewrite Dockerfiles and docker-compose files to include the digest (useful for CI/CD).